Azure/Avere/README.md

 These tutorials help you understand cluster performance testing and common use-case tasks.

+  * [Terraform examples of HPC Cache, Avere vFXT, and NFS Filers](src/terraform) - These Terraform examples, modules, and a provider show how to deploy and manage HPC Cache and Avere vFXT on Azure using HashiCorp Terraform.
   * [Virtual Machine Client Implementations that mount the Avere vFXT Edge Filer](docs/clients.md) - This tutorial discusses how to deploy and mount 3 types of virtual machines: loose VMs, VM availability sets (VMAS), and VM scale sets (VMSS).
   * [Measure HPC Cache or vFXT performance with vdbench](docs/vdbench.md) - Deploys vdbench on an *N*-node cluster to demonstrate the storage performance characteristics of the HPC Cache or Avere vFXT cluster
   * [Data Ingestor](docs/data_ingestor.md) - This tutorial implements a data ingestor containing the tools required to efficiently load data onto the Avere vFXT Edge Filer.